ryonakano/reco/README.md

     sudo ninja install
     com.github.ryonakano.reco

-## A Story Behind This App
+## The Story Behind This App

-One day when I joined a discussion in my department, I had to take a minutes with my elementary laptop.
-The discussion was so high-paced that I couldn't hear and write down everything into the minutes.
-After coming back home I searched for a sound recorder designed for elementary OS but couldn't, althought there were some non-elementary apps like GNOME Sound Recorder.
-I decided to create one designed for and fits in elementary OS.
+One day, I had to take minutes for a meeting in my department with my elementary laptop.
+The discussion was so fast-paced, though, that I couldn't listen and write down everything in the minutes.
+When I got home, I searched for a sound recorder app.
+I found some non-elementary apps like GNOME Sound Recorder, but there were none for elementary OS.
+Thus, I decided to create one designed for elementary OS.